xDE3PM/BWT-Uploader/data/cookies/README.md

 3. Click the extension icon and export cookies.
 4. Save the file in this directory as `BWT.txt` or `YouTube.txt` accordingly.

-> âš ï¸ Make sure the files are in the **Netscape HTTP Cookie File format**, otherwise they won't work.
+> Make sure the files are in the **Netscape HTTP Cookie File format**, otherwise they won't work.